Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 Physically, Hooker has a great foundation, but his arm isn’t elite.
 The Tennessee QB doesn’t generate elite velocity on his throws, nor does that velocity consistently carry through to the deep range.
 He has enough arm talent, but his arm alone can’t always create and expand throwing windows.

-Additionally, Hooker isn’t quite an elite athlete.
+Additionally, as mentioned earlier, Hooker isn’t quite an elite athlete.
 He has great athleticism for his size, but he’s more of a linear runner in space and not an overwhelming lateral threat in the open field.
+When he needs to make sharp direction changes, he has some hip stiffness that derives from his taller frame.

-Nevertheless, Hooker’s physical tools remain one of his top selling points.
-One of his top concerns, on the flip side, is his processing and overall lack of progression work.
-Hooker is relatively reliant on scripted, one-read plays and RPOs, and will at times predetermine throws and force passes in tight coverage.
+Nevertheless, Hooker’s physical ability remains one of his top selling points.
+One of his top concerns, in contrast, is his processing and overall lack of progression work.
+Hooker is noticeably reliant on scripted, one-read plays and RPOs, and will, at times, predetermine throws and force passes in tight coverage.
 He also struggles with eye discipline and needs to improve this at the next level.

 Hooker sometimes hesitates and stares down targets before releasing, and his eyes can draw defenders in early.
 He’s late to trigger on comebacks more often than desired, and he needs to more often anticipate breaks.
 To that end, Hooker will sometimes increase the risk factor of a throw with delays between recognition and release.